 first time around?

-Cinema 4D has... four APIs, the first three may be used to add functionality and are part of the product’s distribution:
+Cinema 4D has… three APIs, the first two may be used to add functionality and are part of the product’s distribution:

 The C++ SDK is what is used internally by the development team to write all our product’s functionalities.
 It is robust reliable and the obvious choice for commercial plugins.
 The C++ SDK offers the most extended capabilities of all APIs.
 Yet, if you are new in software development the learning curve may be a bit too steep.
 Then you probably want to have a look at the scripting languages.

-Python and COFFEE are scripting languages.
-They are a good choice for TDs, easier, more flexible to use than the C++ API, but the feature set exposed is a bit less extended.
-In general both provide the means for very rapid development.
-On the other hand your sources are harder to protect in Python and COFFEE, your algorithms are easily exposed to all for reading.
-Nowadays you will probably prefer Python over COFFEE.
+Python is a scripting languages.
+It is a good choice for TDs, easier, more flexible to use than the C++ API, but the feature set exposed is a bit less extended.
+In general Python provides the means for very rapid development.
+On the other hand your sources are harder to protect in Python, your algorithms are easily exposed to all for reading.